Dogs symbolize companionship. Their loyalty, friendship, and love are all things we seek in life, which is why so many of us have dogs.

 Both dogs were bred to be the ultimate companions, with the Bichon Frise originating in the Mediterranean, and the Pekingese originating in the imperial court of China.

-Two ideal companion dogs are the responsible for the Peke-A-Chon, making it, you guessed it, the ultimate companion!
+Two ideal companion dogs are responsible for the Peke-A-Chon, making it, you guessed it, the ultimate companion!

 For more information on this fluffy, adorable canine, continue reading on, as this guide will detail everything you need to know about the breed.